 Self-employed car accident victims can use prior tax year information, profit-and-loss statements, and other evidence to show reduced income and lost work opportunities caused by the crash.
 Letters or emails can verify work projects you lost or had to turn down because of your injuries.

-Lost wage claims should be supported by a doctor’s note taking you off work, no matter if you are self-employed or work for an employer.
+Lost wage claims should be supported by a doctor’s note prohibiting you from work, no matter if you are self-employed or work for an employer.
 Be sure to talk to your doctor about the demands of your occupation and the limitations imposed by your car accident injures.